oracle/opengrok/README.md

 (this will map extension `.cs` to `PlainAnalyzer`)
 You should even be able to override OpenGroks analyzers using this option.

+### 5.7 Logging

+Both indexer and web app emit extensive log messages.

+OpenGrok is shipped with the `logging.properties` file that contains logging configuration.

+The `OpenGrok` shell script will automatically use this file if found under the base directory.
+It can also be set using the `OPENGROK_LOGGER_CONFIG_PATH` environment variable.

+If not using the shell script, the path to the configuration file can be set using the `-Djava.util.logging.config.file=/PATH/TO/MY/logging.properties` java parameter.

 ## 6. Optional Command Line Interface Usage